Last Updated on: 27th September 2023, 08:47 am

 As described by Scientific Reports, birds oxidize fatty acids to fuel their migratory movements, giving them the necessary energy and stamina for flying long distances.

 A parrot’s natural diet is low in saturated fat, so feeding them too much coconut can affect their weight and bodily functions.
-Excessive saturated fat is correlated to the following conditions:
+Excessive saturated fat can cause:

 Captive parrots don’t move and fly as much as wild parrots, becoming overweight.

-Here are the types of coconut that are healthy and unhealthy:
+Here are the healthy and unhealthy varieties of coconut:

 Raw Coconut